 There are many differences between commercial banks and microfinance institutions.
 The following are some of those differences.

-1. Target market – Commercial banks serve a broad clientele, while MFBs focus on low-income individuals and small businesses.
+- Target market – Commercial banks serve a broad clientele, while MFBs focus on low-income individuals and small businesses.

-2. Loan size – Commercial banks offer larger loans, while MFBs provide microloans.
+- Loan size – Commercial banks offer larger loans, while MFBs provide microloans.

-3. Service range – Commercial banks offer a wider range of services, whereas MFBs concentrate on basic financial services.
+- Service range – Commercial banks offer a wider range of services, whereas MFBs concentrate on basic financial services.

-4. Regulation – Commercial banks are subject to stricter regulations due to their size and scope.
+- Regulation – Commercial banks are subject to stricter regulations due to their size and scope.

-5. Impact – Commercial banks primarily aim for profit, while MFBs balance profitability with social impact.
+- Impact – Commercial banks primarily aim for profit, while MFBs balance profitability with social impact.

-6. Capital requirements – Commercial banks are subject to much higher capital requirements than microfinance banks.
+- Capital requirements – Commercial banks are subject to much higher capital requirements than microfinance banks.

 Tax Risks Banks and Microfinance Pose to Taxpayers

-Almost all commercial bank and microfinance customers are taxpayers.
-Therefore, any risk that may be experienced by any of the banks and microfinance institution is likely to affect the customers.
-Bank and microfinance institution do not have their own money.
-They operate with customers deposits.
+Almost all commercial banks and microfinance institutions have customers who are taxpayers.
+Therefore, any risk that may be experienced by banks and microfinance institutions is likely to affect their customers.
+Banks and microfinance institutions do not have their own money.
+They operate with customers’ deposits.

 Hence, both commercial banks and microfinance institutions present potential risks to taxpayers.
 The taxpayers will be affected directly or indirectly.
-There are many risks that commercial bank and microfinance customers pose to taxpayers.
+There are many risks that commercial banks and microfinance customers pose to taxpayers.
 The following are some of the risks:

 a.
 Tax Avoidance and Evasion